- Contractor Resources

 A solvent company is one that can pay its liabilities and has no threats of legal action from creditors.

 If you want to close down a limited company while its solvent (it has enough assets to discharge its liabilities), then there are two options available to you:

 Dissolution is an option only if the capital gain released is less than £25,000.
 Before you strike off your limited company, you must follow the correct process.
 This involves:

 Any assets that are still held by the company at the point it is struck off will become the property of the crown.
-It is therefore important that all of the assets, including cash, have been transferred to the ownership of the shareholders before filing the form DS01.
+Therefore, it is important that all of the assets, including cash, have been transferred to the ownership of the shareholders before filing the form DS01.

 In order for you to strike off your company, you must not have done any of the following:

-Members' Voluntary Liquidation is the most tax-efficient method for most directors, as shareholders can obtain the value of the company instead of being charged income tax and capital gains tax.
+Members' Voluntary Liquidation (MVL) is the most tax-efficient method for most directors, as shareholders can obtain the value of the company instead of being charged income tax and capital gains tax.

 If you apply for Members' Voluntary Liquidation, you will need to complete the following steps:

 Members' Voluntary Liquidation (sometimes known as solvent liquidation) is appropriate if your business is able to pay its debts and financial obligations.
 This is often seen as the most favourable choice if the funds held by the company exceed £25,000 and is no longer needed.